 We'll gather together this evening for an included dinner at our hotel.

 After breakfast, we'll embark on a walking tour of Mazara.
 We'll see its impressive Duomo and visit a museum built to house the famous “Dancing Satyr,” a mysterious Greek bronze statue brought up by local fishermen in 1998 after resting on the seabed for 2,000 years.

 Then we'll visit Mazara's historic Kasbah quarter, where some 3,000 Tunisians and other Maghreb Arabs live and work.
-Here, we'll learn about the intermingling of Sicilian and Arab culture and the co-existence of Muslim and Christian faiths during an enlightening discussion with a local Tunisian.
-Afterward we'll enjoy a traditional couscous lunch in the heart of the Kasbah.
+Here, we'll learn about the intermingling of Sicilian and Arab culture and the co-existence of Muslim and Christian faiths.
+Afterward we'll enjoy a traditional couscous lunch in a local restaurant.

 This evening we'll learn how to prepare authentic Sicilian fare during a cooking class at a local restaurant and enjoy the food we helped to prepare during an included dinner.

 Today begins with a hearty breakfast, followed by a brief visit to Museo del Sale, a semi-working salt museum where we’ll learn about the age-old Trapani tradition of salt production and refining.
 Then, we enjoy a boat ride (weather permitting) to the small island of Mothya.
 Some 2,700 years ago, the Phoenicians built a settlement here.
 We'll visit the ancient island fortress and enjoy a light picnic lunch amid the peaceful and historic surroundings before returning to Mazara.

 This afternoon, we visit a local winery to enjoy a tasting of the renowned wines of the Marsala vineyards.